M.S. Program

 • Many other companies and agencies

 Graduates of our master’s program have also gained admittance to top-ranked Ph.D. programs.
-These programs include communication-related Ph.D. programs at the University of Wisconsin-Madison, Temple University, University of California-Berkley, Ohio State University, and the University of Alabama.
-In addition, several of our students have continued their education in our Ph.D. in Media Communication.
+These programs include communication-related Ph.D. programs at the University of Illinois - Chicago, University of Wisconsin-Madison, University of California-Berkley, Ohio State University, and the University of Alabama.
+In addition, some of our students have continued their education in our Ph.D. in Media Communication.
 Graduates have also pursued advanced degrees in other fields, including economics and sociology.